Florida Constitution Amendments

 THE FINANCIAL IMPACT OF THIS AMENDMENT CANNOT BE DETERMINED DUE TO AMBIGUITIES AND UNCERTAINTIES SURROUNDING THE AMENDMENT’S IMPACT.

 Limitation on Homestead Assessments (5) Passed

 For more information on these amendments and to view the text, please visit the Division of Elections website.

 City of Jacksonville Referenda

 An amendment to the City of Jacksonville charter by referendum may be proposed by ordinance or by a petition signed by qualified voters of Duval County.
-Below is the ballot title and referendum question which shall appear on the General Election ballot.
+Below are the ballot titles and referenda questions which shall appear on the 2020 General Election ballot.

 "Amending Jacksonville Charter, granting city council authority to appoint and remove four JEA board members" Passed

-Shall the Jacksonville Charter be amended to creat a new SEction 4.03 and amend Section 21.03 which will (1) grand to City Council the executive power to appoint and remove four members of the JEA Board and (2) amend the qualifications of Board members?"
+Shall the Jacksonville Charter be amended to create a new Section 4.03 and amend Section 21.03 which will (1) grant to City Council the executive power to appoint and remove four members of the JEA Board and (2) amend the qualifications of Board members?"

 This Charter amendment, if implemented, will have no impact on revenues and like the current selection process may have a minimal, or immeasurable, impact on costs to the City of Jacksonville.